Travelling by train from Florence

 However they once succeeded in making Bologna

-station blow up: on August 2nd 1980 they struck without fail and put the
+station blow up: on August 2nd 1980 they struck without fail

-isn't any conflict of interests.
+still there isn't any conflict of interests.

 The Fascists use to say they follow the SS motto, My